Albuquerque, New Mexico: Geology and ecology

 Albuquerque lies in the Albuquerque Basin, a portion of the Rio Grande rift.

 The Sandia Mountains are the predominant geographic feature visible in Albuquerque.
 Sandía is Spanish for "watermelon", and is popularly believed to be a reference to the brilliant pink and green coloration of the mountains at sunset.
 The pink is due to large exposures of granodiorite cliffs, and the green is due to large swaths of conifer forests.
 However, Robert Julyan notes in The Place Names of New Mexico, "the most likely explanation is the one believed by the Sandia Pueblo Indians: the Spaniards, when they encountered the Pueblo in 1540, called it Sandia, because they thought the squash growing there were watermelons, and the name Sandia soon was transferred to the mountains east of the pueblo."
-He also notes that the Sandia Pueblo Indians call the mountain Bien Mur, "big mountain."
+He also notes that the Sandia Pueblo Indians call the mountain Bien Mur, "Big Mountain."

-The Sandia foothills, on the west side of the mountains, have soils derived from that same rock material with varying sizes of decomposed granite, mixed with areas of clay and caliche (a calcium carbonate deposit common in the arid southwestern USA), along with some exposed granite bedrock.

-Below the foothills, the area usually called the "Northeast Heights" consists of a mix of clay and caliche soils, overlaying a layer of decomposed granite, resulting from long-term outwash of that material from the adjacent mountains.
-This bajada is quite noticeable when driving into Albuquerque from the north or south, due to its fairly uniform slope from the mountains' edge downhill to the valley.
-Sand hills are scattered along the I-25 corridor and directly above the Rio Grande Valley, forming the lower end of the Heights.